Help! I’ve had an accident on my partner’s motorbike and I’m not named on their policy. What do I do?”

 - We pay to replace your lost or stolen ignition keys or other 'start' devices, as well as for all the locks to be replaced on your motorbike – so long as they weren't left in, on, attached to, or in the immediate proximity of your motorbike while it was unattended.

 “My motorbike got stolen when I left it on the drive to warm up.
 I left the key in the ignition to keep the engine running.
 Can I claim?”

-It is very easy on a cold winter’s morning to leave our bike on the driveway, turn it on so the engine or the heated grips warm up before we start our journey whilst we go back inside to finish our cup of coffee, or even if you leave the keys in the bike while you nip inside to get something you’ve forgotten.
+- It is very easy on a cold winter’s morning to leave your bike on the driveway, turn it on so the engine or the heated grips warm up before you start your journey whilst you go back inside to finish your cup of coffee, or even if you leave the keys in the bike while you nip inside to get something you’ve forgotten.

 But did you know we will not cover you if;

 - the engine has been left running;

 - the ignition key or other ignition device is left in, on or attached to or left in the immediate proximity of your bike.